aureylz/python_courses_airbus/python/03_python-advanced/01_object_oriented/README.md

             raise ValueError(f'Sorry, {self.model_name} is not convertible from / to cargo')
 ```

+---

-The A400M is such a aircraft that can accomodate both passengers and freight, let's implement that in code:
+The A400M is such an aircraft that can accomodate both passengers and freight, let's implement that in code:

+---

 ```python
 # As we haven't explicitly set the is_cargo,